Stevtm/social-network-api/README.md

 This application is an API for a social network built using MongoDB (Mongoose).
 API routes have been created for managament of User and Thought collections using CRUD operations.

+A walkthrough of the API functionality is shown in this video: https://youtu.be/_xk4g-Z7das

 The application is build using the following tools & packages:

 - Mongoose